loopbackio/loopback.io/pages/en/lb2/Logging-in-users.md

 Over REST, use the `POST /users/reset` endpoint.
 It returns `200 OK` for a successful request.
 See [User REST API](User-REST-API.html#reset-password) for more information.

+## Login using third-party systems

+Instead of using LoopBack's user system, you can integrate with a third-party system that supports OAuth, such as Google, Facebook, or Twitter.

+For more information, see [Third-party login using Passport](Third-party-login-using-Passport.html).